uwescience/HackWeek-Writeup/paper.md

 ### What to do before

+- WAY BEFORE: get IRB approval to track and study participants!
+This is a hard one, but very, very valuable.
 - How to find the right space for a hack week
 - Outcome planning
 - Funding